-As for Grimm’s wrestling, it’s certainly “strong style.”
-While that word is often over used, and over sold, no one can watch a Mr. Grimm match and call what he does anything but strong style.
-I’ve literally seen the ring shake, and move several inches, when Grimm delivers his offense to the poor soul facing him.
+As for Grim’s wrestling, it’s certainly “strong style.”
+While that word is often over used, and over sold, no one can watch a Mr. Grim match and call what he does anything but strong style.
+I’ve literally seen the ring shake, and move several inches, when Grim delivers his offense to the poor soul facing him.
 If I have to compare him to anyone, it would be Tomohiro Ishii, from NJPW.
-Like Ishii, Grimm is so straight forward, so no nonsense.
-Grimm hits, kicks, and chops so hard that you find yourself cringing, and being thankful that you aren’t on the receiving end of what you’re seeing.
-Grimm is also fast for his size, and isn’t intimidated by today’s lighter, and faster wrestlers, especially on the independent scene today.
-Mr. Grimm is the kind of wrestler Legacy Wrestling lives to show off, the kind of wrestler they live to showcase, and give a spot to, the kind of wrestler that does things….RIGHT!
-Keep an eye out for Mr. Grimm, and if you have the money, maybe you can contract this Hitman for Hire.
+Like Ishii, Grim is so straight forward, so no nonsense.
+Grim hits, kicks, and chops so hard that you find yourself cringing, and being thankful that you aren’t on the receiving end of what you’re seeing.
+Grim is also fast for his size, and isn’t intimidated by today’s lighter, and faster wrestlers, especially on the independent scene today.
+Mr. Grim is the kind of wrestler Legacy Wrestling lives to show off, the kind of wrestler they live to showcase, and give a spot to, the kind of wrestler that does things….RIGHT!
+Keep an eye out for Mr. Grim, and if you have the money, maybe you can contract this Hitman for Hire.
 You can thank me later, #TYWDR.